shalzz/newgaia/docs/vision/2-culture.md

 into knowing.
 This also helps build a good culture by setting the stage for the right kind of social dynamics.

+## Evolved Humans for an Evolved Society

+An evolved society needs equally aware and conscious individuals to participate and build the society, define it's culture and drive it's economics.

+People who have gone through a personal transformative **Journey of Self-Discovery** and therefore **have Self-Love** can be the only individuals capable of **Authentic Self-Expression** in **harmony with the collective** and in **service of the collective** society.

+*Personal and Emotional Development needs to be part of our incentive system and external supportive services to be easily accessible.*

 ## Putting Things Together

 To bring prosperity, the New Gaia State (NGS) aims to build a new culture and